Insights

 Why is it important to advocate for people with ADHD?

 The flippant answer is because they can’t do it for themselves.
 One of the things we’ve always said is don’t expect someone with ADHD to advocate for someone with ADHD, because it is a really tough ask.
-Interestingly, when autistic people run a support organisation, they have rigidity, attention to detail, and can advocate really well, but people with ADHD struggle to regulate emotion and stay organised, so they can’t advocate properly.
+Interestingly, when autistic people run a support organisation, they have rigidity, attention to detail, and can advocate really well, but people with ADHD struggle to regulate emotion and stay organised, so they often can’t advocate as easily.

 How does ADHD 360 advocate for people with ADHD?

-Advocacy is a hugely important part of what we do on behalf of our patient group, working with their schools, social services, and GPs to eliminate misunderstanding of ADHD.
 We are also heavily involved in the criminal justice system with a lot of our patients, advocating for the rationale for them doing something wrong, without it being an excuse.
 In 2007, I wrote a book on ADHD in criminal justice, with a guide for courts on how to run court for someone with ADHD and how to look after a prisoner with ADHD in the police custody system.
 People with ADHD are truly afforded legislative interventions to help them, but it’s ignored a lot and not recognised enough.

 20 years ago, most media tried to dispel the fact that ADHD even existed, and certain newspapers were vociferous about that, but now we’ve got some positive media stories coming out.
 On behalf of ADHD 360, I do a lot of positive media work, such as my recent work with Loose Women on a piece that was so important for women with ADHD.
-On our website we publish a lot of ‘easy-to-read’ papers to try and educate people; individuals can take them to their school, teacher, or boss, and just say, “Read this”.

-Giving people the tools to share that information and open doors, without having to word it themselves, is so useful.
+"Giving people the tools to share that information and open doors, without having to word it themselves, is so useful."

 What challenges do you think children with ADHD face both in daily life and healthcare interactions?

-I think the biggest challenge any child with ADHD faces, is not being understood, and not having the emotional base to understand why.
 Children with ADHD may ask themselves, “Why is this more difficult for me?
 Why am I blurting out these answers and getting told off for it?
 Why am I not being invited to sleepovers or to go tenpin bowling with my chums?”.
 Furthermore, many children with ADHD are academically bright, but they are not able to capture that in our current academic setting.
 Whether you’re a fish, a giraffe, or a monkey, everyone is expected to get to the top of the tree at the same time, but the fish is going to struggle.
 You’re being set a challenge that’s impossible for you, and that’s heart-breaking for children like that.

 I think the biggest challenge in healthcare is the inappropriate funding and waiting lists.
 I understand that, strategically, the battle for funds in the NHS is constant, and I empathise with anyone who must decide whether to use the budget they’ve got for a hospital trust for cancer treatment or children with ADHD.
 However, a child in this position is never going to be able to live their best life.
 For example, if a 12-year-old child who might have ADHD is told they have to wait three years, by the time they get their first appointment they’re going to be so far into their GCSEs and not achieving their potential.